alessandro-stella/blockchain-template-builder/templates/gaming.md

 ## DESCRIPTION: Verifies ECDSA signatures (or other curves like EdDSA, if supported) with a much lower gas cost than the native EVM 'ecrecover' function.
 This significantly improves the efficiency of user experience through meta-transaction systems.

-## SOL INTERFACE: function isValid(bytes32 dataHash, bytes calldata signature, address expectedSigner) external view returns (bool);
+## SOL INTERFACE: function isValid(bytes32 dataHash, bytes calldata signature, address expectedSigner) external view returns (bool success);

 ## GO IMPLEMENTATION: [EMPTY]